-Guitarist, producer, composer, and teacher based in Seoul, South Korea
+Guitarist, producer, composer, and teacher based in the Washington, DC metro area

 Wadih Ettabbakh was born in Rabat, Morocco, where he began playing guitar at the age of thirteen.
 After spending several years exploring folk and rock music, he began to gain an interest in jazz, bossa nova, and eventually flamenco.
 Wadih played professionally in Agadir (Morocco) with his brother, Anouar Ettabbakh, until he moved to Europe in 2005 in order to pursue his love of Spanish guitar.